The Privacy Notice for Staff should be read in conjunction with the overall Privacy Notice.

 The University requires to process and retain certain personal data relating to you, by virtue of your employment by the University.
-All of your personal data will be treated strictly in accordance with the terms of the GDPR.
+All of your personal data will be treated strictly in accordance with the terms of the UK GDPR.
 This means that confidentiality will be respected and that appropriate security measures will be taken to prevent unauthorised disclosure.

 The personal data the University holds about you is obtained from a number of sources including the following:

-The University requires to process the personal data it collects about you for the purposes of providing you with employment and to allow us to execute all the administrative and ancillary tasks related to that.
+The University is required to process the personal data it collects about you for the purposes of providing you with employment and to allow us to execute all the administrative and ancillary tasks related to that.
 A full list of the purposes for which we process your personal data can be found in Record of Processing Activities – Staff Data.
 Examples include:

 To fulfil the Employment Contract

 We process your personal data where this is necessary for the performance of the employment contract between you and the University.
 Examples include managing HR processes, paying your salary and providing advice and support.
 If you do not provide us with the information necessary for us to have to employ you as envisaged by this document, we may not be able to employ you.

 Where it is necessary for the purposes of carrying out obligations and exercising specific rights as your employer

 In some instances, we will be required to process special categories of data e.g., health information, trade union membership, racial or ethnic origin, religious belief etc. Depending on the purpose concerned, this is likely to be lawful on the basis that it is necessary for us to do this in our role as your employer.
 An example of this is where participation in industrial action is recorded in order to process deductions to pay.